QGOpt: Riemannian optimization for quantum technologies: Examples of application of QGOpt

 The final step is to minimize the loss function $L = \|D(u_{ij}) - U\|_F^2$ calculated during the previous step.
 We calculate the gradient of $L$, using automatic differentiation, with respect to the set $\{u_{ij}\}_{i,j=1}^{4, 2}$:

 and pass the gradient to the optimizer:

 The Adam optimizer performs one optimization step keeping the orthogonality constraints.
 We repeat the forward pass, gradient calculation and optimization steps several times, wrapping them into a for loop until convergence and end up with a proper decomposition of the gate $U$.
 The optimization result is given in Fig.~\ref{fig:gate_decomposition}.
 One can see that at the end of the optimization process, the error is completely negligible.
-This section in the form of a tutorial is available at the QGOpt documentation web-page \cite{QGOpt_docs}.
+This section in the form of a tutorial is available in the QGOpt online \cite{QGOpt_docs}.